 A construction proposal is a document that contractors use to solicit bids from potential clients.

 They include information about the project, such as the work done, the estimated cost, and any special requirements.
-Construction proposals are typically submitted to a governmental agency or organization to obtain a contract.
-Additionally, a construction proposal provides estimates from suppliers showing the cost of raw materials for a construction project.
+They are typically submitted to a governmental agency or organization to obtain a contract.
+Additionally, they provide estimates from suppliers showing the cost of raw materials for a construction project.

-A good building proposal can be a great marketing and sales tool for your construction company.
+They can be a great marketing and sales tool for your company.
 It is much more detailed than a project estimate and helps avoid conflicts later during construction.
 It also helps you decide the practicality of a client’s project expectations.

 If the expectations are unrealistic, your proposal allows you to give a client a more practical approach and show how it would work better.